apocalyptech/animalwellsave/README.md

 *(this is still being filled in)*

+Here is a detailed list of all the arguments available on the CLI editor.
+Note that these arguments can be chained together pretty much as long as you want.
+For instance:

+    aw.py AnimalWell.sav -i -s 0 --equip-enable all --inventory-enable pack --firecrackers 6 --upgrade-wand

 ### Showing Save Info

 To show information about the save, including for any chosen slots, use